Roberto Martínez: Everton

 On 28 May 2013, Wigan chairman Dave Whelan announced that Martínez received permission to speak to Everton about their vacant managerial position.
 Whelan said that "He (Martínez) feels he's not the man to lead us back into the Premier League".
 Whelan said Everton chairman Bill Kenwright contacted him a week earlier for permission to speak to Martínez if talks broke down.
 Whelan said he gave permission "immediately", adding that he expected Everton to pay compensation of around £2 million.

 On 5 June 2013, Everton confirmed the appointment of Martínez as the club's 14th manager after agreeing to a four-year contract.
 Everton also agreed to send a compensation package of around £1.5 million to Wigan.
 Kenwright had interviewed three candidates within his club, and Martínez was the only candidate who was approached while contracted to another club.
-Martínez brought four members of his Wigan Athletic backroom staff to Everton, following the departures of various members of David Moyes' previous backroom staff who followed him to Manchester United the same week.
-Graeme Jones was appointed assistant manager, Iñaki Bergara became goalkeeping coach, Richard Evans was appointed as 'Head of Performance' and former England international footballer Kevin Reeves was appointed head scout.
-Martínez promised to qualify Everton to the UEFA Champions League.
+Martínez brought four members of his Wigan backroom staff to Everton, following the departures of various members of David Moyes' previous backroom staff, who followed him to Manchester United the same week.
+Graeme Jones was appointed as assistant manager, Iñaki Bergara became goalkeeping coach, Richard Evans was appointed as Head of Performance and former England international footballer Kevin Reeves was appointed as head scout.
+Martínez promised to qualify Everton for the UEFA Champions League.

 His first Premier League game in charge of Everton was a 2–2 draw away to Norwich City on 17 August.
 Martínez's first league win as Everton manager came against Chelsea on 14 September.
-When Everton beat West Ham United 3–2 in their next game it meant that Martínez became the first ever manager of the club to avoid defeat in his first six games.
-However, the run did not last as in the next fixture Fulham won 2–1 in the third round of the League Cup.
+When Everton beat West Ham United 3–2 in their next game, it meant that Martínez became the first ever manager of the club to avoid defeat in his first six games.
+However, the run did not last, as in the next fixture Fulham won 2–1 in the third round of the League Cup.